Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

   twine upload dist/package-name-version.tar.gz dist/package-name-version-py3-none-any.whl
   ```

-- Use `twine` because ...
+Use `twine` because ...

 - ... it uses secure authentication of the user over HTTPS.
 - ... its predecessor `python setup.py upload` required careful configuration, and is deprecated.
 - ... encourages users to create distribution files to promote testing before releasing.
-- The archive files are uploaded to a package index from where pip can get them.

 ---